crashcourse14/Vector.JS/README.md

 ![License](https://img.shields.io/badge/LICENSE-MIT-green)

 # Vector.JS
 Vector.JS creates a better understanding for JavaScript.
 This is semi-like typescript but easier to follow, understand, and read.
+It will have some features that my add a learning curve to the Framework, or may change the way the Framework was intially built for.

 ## Example